-Competency-Based Education and Extended Transcripts: IMS Global Learning Consortium Enabling Better Digital Credentialing
+Competency-Based Education and Extended Transcripts: 1EdTech Consortium Enabling Better Digital Credentialing

 Traditional educational models have placed great emphasis on educational processes and inputs such as strong curriculum development, effective student selection and enrollment, and excellent facilities.
 Increasingly, however, educational models are focusing on outcomes, the results of educational processes in the form of demonstrated competencies and graduates well-prepared for careers and contributions to society.

-IMS Global Learning Consortium members, leaders in innovative educational models, are working collaboratively to understand and drive a focus on outcomes via the IMS Digital Credentialing initiative.
+1EdTech Consortium members, leaders in innovative educational models, are working collaboratively to understand and drive a focus on outcomes via the 1EdTech Digital Credentialing initiative.
 Progressive educational technology (edtech) solutions developed by members serve the needs of higher education writ large, advancing opportunities for continuous improvement and evolutions in practices.
-IMS initiatives in digital credentialing enable interoperable competency ecosystems and empower institutions to award credentials beyond the traditional transcript.
+1EdTech initiatives in digital credentialing enable interoperable competency ecosystems and empower institutions to award credentials beyond the traditional transcript.

 Attention to competencies has increased rapidly, fueled in part by students’ expectations that their credentials prepare them adequately for careers, employers’ complaints that graduates lack the competencies they need, and government and taxpayers’ concerns about how higher education investments are serving our society and economy.
 For a concise overview on the topic of competency-based education (CBE), see the EDUCAUSE Learning Initiative brief, 7 Things You Should Know About Competency-Based Education.